Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Availability

-Unlike ADT, which is a nationwide brand available anywhere in the U.S., Guardian Protection is only available in 10 states.
-Here’s a list of the states where Guardian Protection is available:
+ADT is a nationwide brand available anywhere in the U.S., while Guardian Protection serves a more limited footprint.
+Guardian is currently available in select states — so if you're not in their service area, ADT is your only option between the two.
+Here's where Guardian Protection is currently available:

 Thankfully, one of our editors lives in Florida, so we were able to test a Guardian Protection security system.